 4. Cover Your Skin

-If you work or play outside, you should cover your skin.
+If you work or play outside, you have a higher risk of developing skin cancer if you don’t protect yourself.
+You may be wondering how to prevent skin cancer when you spend a lot of time outdoors, and one of the top things you should do is cover your skin.
 Long sleeves and pants may be hot, but your skin will be better protected.
 Wear a hat if you are gardening or walking around the beach or an amusement park.
 Hats protect the skin on your face, which is one of the places skin cancer is most likely to appear.
 Clothes that have tightly woven fabric are the best option since UV light can’t get between the fabric.
 Opt for darker colors rather than lighter because they offer more protection.

 5. Examine Your Skin